ExchangeUnion/xud/instructions-for-devs.md

   --webproxy.port               Port for web proxy server               [number]
 ```

-## Daemonize xud
+## 5. Daemonize xud (optional)
-If you want to daemonize `xud`, so you don't have to keep a terminal open, you can do this for example by adding the following to `systemd` on Ubuntu:
+If you want to daemonize `xud`, so you don't have to keep a terminal open and xud starts on bootup, you can do this for example on Ubuntu by adding the following to `systemd`:

 ```bash
 [Unit]